 Students learn substantive and procedural law, concentrating on the most prevalent areas of legal practice, as well as general civil and criminal litigation practice.

-Students earning the Legal Administrative Assistant associate's degree may wish to add the Paralegal Certificate to enhance their studies.
+Students earning the Administrative Office Professional associate's degree with emphasis in the Legal Administrative Assistant track may wish to add the Paralegal Certificate to enhance their studies.